jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   >    return x / y
   E    ZeroDivisionError: division by zero

 :ref:`Exceptions<Exceptions>` like ZeroDivisionError_ break execution of a program.
-No code will run past the line that caused one, which means I have to take care of this one
+No code will run past the line that caused one, which means I have to take care of this one.
+See :doc:`/how_to/exception_handling_tests` for more details

 .. _test_division_green_1: